Montessori Kitchen Design & Setup: Empowering Little Chefs

 This colourful Melissa & Doug childrens cleaning set looks just like the real thing.
 It includes a wooden pretend play broom, mop, duster, dustpan and brush, and organising stand; the red dustpan conveniently clips into all handles.

-Designing Your Montessori Kitchen
+Montessori Kitchen Design Ideas

 Designing a Montessori Kitchen requires thoughtful consideration to create an environment that is safe, functional, and conducive to fostering independence and learning in children.
 Here are some important aspects to consider when planning your Montessori Kitchen